Homepage

 With the former, the user was tasked with removing the carrier board of the circuit in question, cleaning up the remains of the old wire, cutting the fuse wire to length and installing it correctly in the carrier.
 Cartridge fuses, instead, are entirely self-contained and thus easier to install; there might still be a carrier of sorts (for example a cap in the Diazed and Italian systems) to remove, but the procedure is much simpler and harder to screw up.

 Cartridge systems are thus easier to use and safer, as they're harder to install incorrectly.
-They are also better at quenching the arc formed when they trip as they're usually filled with sand on the inside which makes them better in areas with high fault currents.
-In short, they are clearly better on technical merits than rewireable fuses.
+They are also better at quenching the arc formed when they trip as they're usually filled with sand on the inside and thus especially ideal in areas with high fault currents.
+In short, they clearly excel rewireable fuses on technical merits.
 However, the reason why rewireable fuse boxes existed in the first place was due to economics: buying cards of fuse wire was much cheaper than a packet of cartridges, which are considerably more complex to build by comparison.

 Neutral fusing